josephinelaurente0-coder/mto-activation-proxy/README.md

 A valid, unused key should return `{"allowed":true,...}`.
 Running it again with a 3rd made-up `deviceId` (after two different ones have succeeded) should return `{"allowed":false,...}`.

+If you get a 500 error, check the Vercel function logs (Project → Deployments → your deployment → Functions) — it usually means the Redis connection string env var name doesn't match what's in the code (see step 4 above).

 ## Freeing a device slot for a customer